 With over 40 majors, programs and streams to choose from and a flexible degree plan, the three-year Bachelor of Science allows you to find your own path.
 In your first year, you"ll gain essential knowledge in the fundamental sciences with broad subjects.
 Your second and third years will be for specialising in your chosen stream, program, majors and minors, with the option to take elective subjects from other faculties.

-You will complete the equivalent of the first year of the Bachelor of Laws over the course of your three year science degree.
+You will complete the equivalent of the first year of the LLB over the course of your three year science degree.
 In the fourth year, you will undertake the remaining compulsory law units of study followed by elective units in the fifth year.